Ryanair: 2010s

 In April 2010, after a week of flight disruption in Europe caused by the 2010 eruptions of Eyjafjallajökull in Iceland, Ryanair decided to end refusals to comply with EU regulations which stated it was obliged to reimburse stranded passengers.
 In a company statement released on 22 April 2010, Ryanair described the regulations as 'unfair'.
 On 29 April 2010, Ryanair cancelled all of its routes from Budapest Liszt Ferenc Airport after talks with the airport's management on reducing fees failed.
 As the airport is the only one serving Budapest, there is no lower-cost airport nearby.
 In June 2010, Ryanair called for the Irish government to scrap its tourist tax, implying it was destroying tourism in Ireland.
 In August 2010, Ryanair held a press conference in Plovdiv and announced its first-ever Bulgarian destination connecting Plovdiv with London Stansted.
 The service was planned to start in November 2010 with two flights weekly.
 In late 2010, Ryanair began withdrawing all routes from its smallest base, Belfast City, and Shannon due to increased airport fees.

 In the last three months of 2010, Ryanair made a loss of €10.3 million, compared with a loss of €10.9 million in the same period the previous year.
 More than 3,000 flights were cancelled in the quarter.
 Ryanair blamed the losses on strikes and flight cancellations due to severe weather.

 In March 2011, Ryanair opened a new maintenance hangar at Glasgow Prestwick International Airport, making it Ryanair's biggest fleet maintenance base.
-In June 2011, Ryanair and COMAC signed an agreement to cooperate on the development of the C-919, a Boeing 737 competitor.
+In June 2011, Ryanair and COMAC signed an agreement to cooperate on the development of the C919, a Boeing 737 competitor.

 Ryanair cut capacity by grounding 80 aircraft between November 2011 and April 2012 due to the high cost of fuel and continuing weak economic conditions.

 On 19 June 2012, Ryanair Chief Executive Michael O'Leary announced his intention to make an all-cash offer for Aer Lingus.
 The bid was blocked by the European Commission in 2017, which had also blocked an earlier bid.

 According to research in October 2013, Ryanair was the cheapest low-cost airline in Europe in basic price (excluding fees) but was the fourth cheapest when fees were included.

 On 25 October 2013, Ryanair announced what it described as a series of "customer service improvements", to take place over the next six months.
 These included lower fees for reprinting boarding passes, free changes of minor errors on bookings within 24 hours, and a free second small carry-on bag.
 Ryanair said it was making the changes as a result of customer feedback.